Juan Pablo Sorín: Barcelona and PSG

-After an injury-plagued half-season at Lazio in Italy, where he only played six league games, Sorin was acquired by FC Barcelona, occupying the non-EU quota along with Juan Román Riquelme and Roberto Bonano.
+After an injury-plagued half-season at Lazio in Italy, where he only played six league games, Sorin was acquired by Barcelona, occupying the non-EU quota along with Juan Román Riquelme and Roberto Bonano.
 He made his La Liga debut on 9 February 2003 in a 2–2 draw against Athletic Bilbao.
-In total he made 15 appearances and scored one goal.
-He scored on the final matchday of the 2002–03 La Liga season in a 2–0 victory over Celta de Vigo.
+In total, he made 15 appearances and scored one goal.
+He scored on the final matchday of the 2002–03 La Liga season in a 2–0 victory over Celta Vigo.

-After a successful half-season he left the Nou Camp in the summer of 2003 and was loaned out to Paris Saint-Germain, where he won the 2003–04 Coupe de France.
+After a successful half-season, he left the Nou Camp in the summer of 2003 and was loaned out to Paris Saint-Germain, where he won the 2003–04 Coupe de France.

 Sorín returned to Cruzeiro in 2004 and played the 2004 Campeonato Brasileiro Série A.

 Villarreal

-In November 2004, Sorín transferred to Spanish side Villarreal on a free transfer.
+In November 2004, Sorín moved to Spanish side Villarreal on a free transfer.
 He scored his first goal for the club on 20 February 2005, a game-winner in the last minute of the game to give Villarreal a 3–2 victory against Atlético Madrid.
 He scored three more goals during the season to help Villarreal finish third in the league table for the 2004–05 season and earn qualification to the Champions League.
-In the 2005–06 league season, Sorín made 20 appearances and scored 3 goals.
+In the 2005–06 league season, Sorín made 20 appearances and scored three goals.
 He made 13 appearances in the 2005–06 UEFA Champions League and scored a goal in the qualifying stages against Everton, helping the club reach the semi-finals, where they were beaten by Arsenal.

 Hamburg

 Sorín was reportedly the subject of interest from English Premiership sides Portsmouth, Bolton Wanderers and Newcastle United during the summer of 2006, but ended up signing for Hamburger SV in August 2006.
 He signed a three-year contract on a €3m transfer fee.
-After two years with the German club and only 24 appearances because of injury, Sorín left when his contract expired on 15 July 2008.
+After two years with the German club, and only 24 appearances because of injury, Sorín left when his contract expired on 15 July 2008.